zenite-docs/zenite-docs.github.io/start/migrate.md

 mongodump --db your-database-name --username your-username --password your-password --authenticationDatabase admin --archive --gzip --quiet > database.gz
 ```

-After the archive has been created, do the following actions:

-1. Click the "your-server-name.zenite.io" the.
-2. Click the "Backups" tab.
-3. Click the "Upload" tab.
-2. Click "Choose Files..." button and select an archive that you just created on your server.
-3. Click the "Upload" button.
-4. After the file has been uploaded, click the restore icon in the grid to restore the database onto the server.
+After the archive has been created, you can upload it to zenite from the upload backups tab.
+Read more on how to upload the backups in the [Upload backups](backup/upload.md) section.